 The port is managed by a five-member board of commissioners with membership nominations coming from the City of Vinton and the Police Jury of Calcasieu Parish.

 A native of Orange, Texas, Broussard graduated from Vinton High School in 1966.
-After serving in the U.S. Marine Corps for four years, Broussard, a Vietnam War veteran, returned to Southwest Louisiana where he worked for 31 years in the petrochemical industry before his retirement in 20__.
-He also served his community as a Vinton City Councilman for four years and a Ward 7 Constable for nine years.
+After serving in the U.S. Marine Corps for four years, Broussard, a Vietnam War veteran, returned to Southwest Louisiana where he worked for 31 years in the petrochemical industry before his retirement.
+He also served his community as a Vinton City Council member for four years and a Ward 7 Constable for nine years.
 He has been an active member of the Knights of Columbus (Council 6103) since 1974.

-A life-long resident of Vinton and a graduate of Vinton High school, Bellard has owned and operated T&H Car Care a family-owned automotive repair business since 2008.
+A lifelong resident of Vinton and a graduate of Vinton High school, Bellard has owned and operated T&H Car Care, a family-owned automotive repair business, since 2008.
 The Bellard family started the business in 1977.
-He also has held positions as a fire fighter for the city of Sulphur (La.) and as a firefighting contractor through WSI Industries In Iraq during Operation Iraqi Freedom (2007-2008).
-He continues to serve as a volunteer firefighter for of the Ward 7 Fire Department for 13 years – the last seven at the rank of captain.
+He also has held positions as a firefighter for the city of Sulphur, La., and as a firefighting contractor through WSI Industries in Iraq during Operation Iraqi Freedom (2007-2008).
+He continues to serve as a volunteer firefighter for of the Ward 7 Fire Department at the rank of captain.
 Bellard currently serves as secretary of the Ward 7 Waterworks District 10 Board of Commissioners in Calcasieu Parish.